LizzyMaybeDev/Patcher-Explanation/README.md

 # Known Planned Features for Patcher
 - **Entity backface culling** -  Hides parts of the entity model that you cant see.
 - **Chat timestamps on hover** - Show timestamp for messages when you hover over them like [this](https://i.imgur.com/pR3aDv4.png) **(this isnt a concrete example its just to show the idea of what the final feature might look like)**.
-- **Fixed Entity Culling trying to cull particles causing some performance issues**.
+- **Fixed Entity Culling trying to cull particles causing some performance issues** - Self explanatory.
-- **The ability to change entity render distance separately per category, globally, players, hostile mobs, passive mobs**.
+- **The ability to change entity render distance separately per category, globally, players, hostile mobs, passive mobs** - Self explanatory.
-- **Fix Scoreboard fix not fixing Scoreboard log spam bug**.
+- **Fix Scoreboard fix not fixing Scoreboard log spam bug** - Self explanatory.
-- **1.12.2 Farm Selection Boxes now supports the hypixel.io IP**.
+- **1.12.2 Farm Selection Boxes now supports the hypixel.io IP** - Self explanatory.
 - **Fix z-fighting issues with fluid stitching** - As seen [here](https://i.imgur.com/EOxQKKD.png).
 - **Fix some [formatting issues](https://media.discordapp.net/attachments/485175582854873132/799656306599919636/unknown.png)**.
 - **Fixed some [smooth lighting issues](https://media.discordapp.net/attachments/728064513605369866/820918408643870720/unknown.png)**.